 Okay, I usually try not to post more than once a day on this here blog, but since we're just days away from Halloween (woohoo!)
 I thought I'd take a minute and list my three favorite Halloween vampire movies.
 Sure, I have a cornucopia of other films I love to watch during this spooky time of year, but hell, I write vampire stories for devil's sake.
 I'm gonna keep it real!
 Until the Vampire Hunter D is captured in celluloid, this list will do.
 And I have to give a shout-out to INTERVIEW WITH THE VAMPIRE.
 Without this film, I never get into Anne Rice's Vampire Chronicles, and perhaps never begin writing about vampires in the first place.
-But this is a top 3, not a top 4.
+Near Dark should be on this list, it is utterly incredible, though very similar to The Lost Boys and came out in theatres the same year.
+But this is a top 3, not a top 4 or top 5.
 This will be boringly obvious, I'm sure.
 Right then, I'll begin.

 3. John Carpenter's VAMPIRES